Main Content

 Surveys and tests

-If you don’t have the means to do a moderated user testing, you can opt to use survey tools like SurveyMonkey just to get the baseline of where people are at.
+If you don’t have the means to do moderated user testing, you can choose to use survey tools like SurveyMonkey to get the baseline of where people are.

 So, let’s say I show them the menu and ask, “Where would you click to go to the blog articles?”
-I would see what menu item they clicked on and what’s resonating with them.
-Same thing goes for landing page images and seeing if they could figure out the filters on the page.
+I would see what menu item they clicked on and what resonated with them.
+The same thing goes for landing page images and seeing if they could figure out the filters on the page.

 Of course, you can choose to use multiple tests and in different phases of the project.
 Maybe you need to do a baseline test at the beginning, then proceed with moderated testing in the middle.
 Choose what will give you the information you need.